voromahery/birthday-app/readme.md

 ## [Acknowledgements](#acknowledgements)

-A responsive single page application.
+A responsive CRUD (Create, Read, Update, Delete) application which is buit in order to record people's birthday.

 ## [Contact](#contact)